-In 1961, Yure Gagarin, the first person saw the earth from the space and told
+In 1961, Yure Gagarin, the first person who saw the earth from the space and said,

 Will it stay so green?